Bringing your kitten home

 Your kitten will come litterbox trained but be aware there will be a transition period in which the kitten must become use to your home and their new environment so do anticipate a little retraining.
 Keeping the initial living space small (bedroom, bathroom, etc) and litterboxes close will help facilitate.
 For litter we use pine pellets, you can buy a 40 lb bag from either Chewy or tractor supply plus.

-We feed our cats/kittens Stella & Chewy's raw food (They are made within the USA); the link is below.
-They do have other flavors besides the one below.
-We also feed a raw diet that we order from grasslandbeef.com.
-If you do choose to feed your kitten different food, please introduce new food slowly, and mixed with current food, you should expect a short period of loose stools while the kitten’s digestive tract becomes familiar with the new food.
-If you decide to feed dry food please make sure your kitten has access to plenty of fresh water, we use a water fountain- We recommend drinkwell products.
-The link below is just one of their products, that we have and we highly recommend it, it is easy to clean and maintain.
+We feed a raw diet that we order from grasslandbeef.com.
+If you do not feel comfortable with feeding a raw diet there is Stella & Chewy freeze dried raw which you just add warm water to.
+(They are made within the U.S.A) but if you do choose to feed your kitten different food, please introduce new food slowly, and mixed with current food, you should expect a short period of loose stools while the kitten’s digestive tract becomes familiar with the new food.
+If you decide to feed dry food please make sure your kitten has access to plenty of fresh water, we use a water fountain- We recommend drinkwell and or pioneer pet products.
+The links below is just one of their products, that we have and we highly recommend it, it is easy to clean and maintain.

 Your kitten will be used to being handled (picked up, held, cuddled, played with, claws being trimmed, paws and ears being played with, belly rubs, etc) and being in a home environment with children and dogs but please do expect your kitten to be initially cautious or timid in his/her new environment.
 Given time and space and plenty of your attention, your kitten’s natural curiosity should eventually lead him/her to explore your home and become comfortable.
 This transition time period is different for every kitten.